 Jon Newlee was hired as the ninth head coach in University of Idaho women’s basketball history on April 15, 2008.

-Despite inheriting a team that won just four games the season before his arrival, Newlee has led Idaho to three postseason bids -- including back-to-back NCAA tournament apperances -- in his five seasons at the helm.
-Newlee has won two WAC tournament championship, 57 WAC games, nine WAC tournament games and WAC Coach of the Year honors in 2009 and 2014.
+Despite inheriting a team that won just four games the season before his arrival, Newlee has led Idaho to three postseason bids -- including two NCAA tournament bids -- in his six seasons at the helm.
+Newlee has won two WAC tournament championship, 65 conference games, nine conference tournament games and two WAC Coach of the Year honors.
 He led the program to its first postseason appearance in 25 years with a WBI bid in 2011 and its first NCAA bid since 1985 by winning the 2013 WAC tournament.

 Newlee quickly developed his young team into champions in 2012-13.
 The Vandals started three true freshmen in 20 of 32 games, going 12-8 in those games, en route to the WAC championship.
 Idaho, picked to finish sixth in the WAC preseason media poll, went 11-7 in WAC play to finish third, then knocked off the league’s top two seeds during its WAC title run.

 Despite the loss of four starters from the previous year heading into the 2011-12 season, Newlee groomed a group of young talented players into winners by the end of the season.
 The Vandals, picked to finish seventh out of eight WAC schools, rallied to win six of their final nine regular season games to earn a fourth-place conference finish.
 Idaho then beat San Jose State in the WAC quarterfinals to advance to the WAC semifinals for the second time in three seasons.